FAQ

 You might find it helpful to look at the Get Help section on our website which you can find here.
 This offers free and anonymous self-help for people who are worried about downloading or have already accessed illegal images of children.
 This section on our website has online modules that you can complete at your own pace.
 Please bear in mind that these modules can be quite hard hitting, so please only access them when you feel emotionally robust enough to do so.
 You can discuss your progress with these modules with our helpline advisors and they can help you explore and understand your motivations for your behaviour.

-It is incredibly difficult to find out that your child has been looking at sexual images of children or communicating sexually with children online.
 Your child will be going through an extremely difficult time and may find it very difficult to talk about their behaviour or how they are feeling.
 It can be embarrassing talking about sex and pornography and sexual offending will bring additional feelings of shame and guilt.
 Sometimes the images they view may be of children of a similar age and this can lead to confusion and difficult feelings, as the online behaviour, although illegal, may have been age appropriate in the sense that they may have been viewing images of those a similar age.

 It is much easier to overcome these types of behaviours when your child has people to confide in and hold them accountable for their behaviour.
 So there are many ways in which you can support your child in moving forward.
 Firstly, as a practical measure and a deterrent, you could install software on your child’s devices that mean you are monitoring what they are looking at.
 You could also contact your internet service provider as they can do their best in blocking sexual content.
 Another thing you can monitor is where your child uses your internet-based devices.
 For example, your child could only use devices when you are sitting in the same room as them e.g. in the living room, and ensure you take any devices off of them when you go to bed at night.
 These restrictions will be limiting opportunities to view sexual images of under 18s, and they’ll also be giving a break from going online (which can be great for your child’s mental health).
 It is important that you let your child know that you are there for them and they can talk to you about how they are feeling.

 It is also important that your child considers some safety measures, especially if they continue to use pornography.
-You may want to suggest your child considers the following:
+You may want to suggest

 - Avoid websites where they have seen illegal images.